deanwampler/Contract4J5/contract4j5/README.txt

 We believe you should use a standard mechanism like Spring's Dependency Injection (DI) rather than have to manage yet another proprietary "wiring" approach.

+However, Contract4J5 will use reasonable defaults if you don't do any wiring.

 An example of using Spring DI for configuration is planned for a subsequent release before v1.0 final.
 This release demonstrates using API calls to